dmikola-CIPO/dmikola-CIPO/README.md

-- 👋 Hi, I’m @dmikola-CIPO
-- 👀 I’m interested in intellectual property and economics.
-- 🌱 I’m currently learning about intellectual property and economics.
-- 💞️ I’m looking to collaborate on standard essential patents.
+👋 Hi, I’m @dmikola-CIPO, an FSWEP student at the Canadian Intellectual Property Office (CIPO) for the 2021 fall.
+I’m currently learning about intellectual property and economics with a particular focus on standard essential patents.

-- 📫 How to reach me derek[DOT]mikola[AT]ised-isde[DOT]gc[DOT]ca
+📫 Freely reach out to me at derek[DOT]mikola[AT]ised-isde[DOT]gc[DOT]ca